-Program: Nursing Section: Students Approved by: Nursing Faculty Date adopted: March 2014 Approved by: Nursing Faculty Reviewed: 5/8/2018
+Program: Nursing Section: Students Approved by: Nursing Faculty Date adopted: March 2014 Reviewed: 5/8/2018

 This policy outlines the goals and objectives of the Nursing Program at Southern West Virginia Community and Technical College's drug and alcohol screening process.
 This policy provides guidance concerning the responsibilities of the School of Career and Technical Studies and the student.